AndrewAmgad/tech-corner/README.md

 The project is still undergoing slow-development.

 ## Project's Main Concerns
-- Clean code structure, allowing for ease of development & modifications.
+- Clean code structure, allowing for ease of development & maintainability.
 - Modern & responsive design that adapts to all devices and screen sizes.
 - Compatiable with system-wide dark mood settings.
 - Snappy & stable UI.